-New City Drug Possession, Crime Defense Attorney
+New City Drug Possession Defense Attorney

 If you have been charged with a drug offense, you face a range of consequences.
 Though simple marijuana possession is fine, more of the drug can escalate the charge to a criminal matter.
 Regarding other drugs like cocaine and heroin, even a small amount equates to a serious matter.
 If you are caught in possession of prescription drugs without the right documentation, you could be charged as a criminal offender.
 Those who are charged with drug trafficking are facing some of the most serious consequences of the judicial system.
-The Law Office of Kevin T Conway has over 30 years of experience handling drug crime cases for Rockland County.
+The Law Office of Kevin T. Conway has over 30 years of experience handling drug crime cases in Rockland County.
 Contact a drug possession lawyer from our legal team today.

-Drug Possession Lawyer | Here to Fight for You
+Drug Possession Lawyer: Here to Fight for You

 If you are charged with any drug offense in Nanuet, Nyack, Piermont, Spring Valley, Pearl River, New City, or any other village or town in Rockland, contact The Law Office of Kevin T. Conway immediately.
 A drug possession lawyer from our legal team is prepared to fight for the justice you deserve.